gxlpes/lores-webapp/README.md

 # Lores WebApp

 Project made mainly with Typescript and React.
-This webapp is designed to be integrated with the Lores API to permit the runtime of the fullstack application.
+This webapp is designed to be integrated with the <a href="https://github.com/gxlpes/lores-api">Lores API</a> to permit the runtime of the fullstack application.

 <b>Tech used</b>